 Bring people together

 With the layoffs and furloughing, we get the need to be sensitive.
 Their people and culture have clearly taken a battering.
-We can understand that they don’t want to stir up any bad feelings.
+We can understand they don’t want to stir up bad feelings.

 But, their website feels empty and soulless without the people behind Qantas.
 In fact, it probably replicates the experience of going to an airport at the moment.